skiaskiaskia/ct_scraper/README.md

 ## Disclaimer ⚠️

 This tool is meant for educational purposes only.
 Ensure you have the rights to scrape a website before proceeding.
-The author is not responsible for any misuse or any damages that may arise from using this tool.
+The author is not responsible for any misuse or damages that may arise from using this tool.

 ---